BenLanglois/functional-turing-machine/README.md

 If you would like to see some examples of working Functional Turing Machine programs, look in the `examples` folder in this repository.

 ## Basics
 All memory in Functional Turing Machine programs is stored on a "tape" (or an array).
 There can only be `1`s and `0`s on the tape.
 The tape can only be accessed at one position on the tape at a time.
-The tape at the start of a program is initialized to all zeros.
-The initial position of the tape at the start of execution is at the first element.
-The position can never extend below the first element of the tape or above the maximum size of the tape (specified by the `-max_tape` command line argument).
+The tape at the start of execution is initialized to all `0`s.
+The initial position of the tape at the start of execution is at the left-most position.
+The position can never extend to the left of the left-most position or to the right of the maximum size of the tape (specified by the `-max_tape` command line argument).

 Each expression in a Functional Turing Machine program must be on its own line.
 All expressions must be inside of a function.
 The `main` function will be called at the start of execution, so that is where your program will start.